OxAIhealth/oxaihealth.github.io/_pages/home.md

 </p>
     <p>
-    <b>The workshop will take place on Tuesday, November 12th, 2024 at 9.30 AM in St. Anne's College, Oxford.</b> Lunch and refreshments will be provided for registered attendees, and we plan to have a drinks reception for networking after the event.
+    <b>The workshop will take place on Tuesday, November 12th, 2024 at 9.30 AM in the Tsuzuki lecture theatre, St. Anne's College, Oxford.</b> Lunch and refreshments will be provided for registered attendees, and we plan to have a drinks reception for networking after the event.
 Please indicate dietary requirements in the linked form.
     </p>
     <p>
       This workshop is jointly organised by the <a href="https://www.oii.ox.ac.uk/research/projects/governance-of-emerging-technologies/" target="_blank">Governance of Emerging Technologies Team</a>  and the <a href="https://cpm.ox.ac.uk/meet-the-team/" target="_blank">Oxford Centre for Personalised Medicine</a>.
 In case of any issues or questions, please contact Eoin Delaney who is leading the organisation of this workshop.